vcicodehub/rmm-order-service/README.md

 `http://<host>:<port>/swagger-ui.html`

 ### YAML Lint (life saver!)
 Navigate to the link below to find errors in YAML files.
-GREAT for finding insideous bugs in the `buildspec.yml`!
+GREAT for finding insidious bugs in the `buildspec.yml`!

 https://jsonformatter.org/yaml-formatter